 Your website, mobile apps, social media accounts, and marketing materials are now your primary channels of communication.

 - All the information a client needs to contact your team, purchase products or receive support should be easily accessible on your site.
 Clearly indicate whether your physical POPs are open, provide their operating hours, terms of delivery, phone numbers and links to instant messengers.

 - Put out the most useful information about COVID-19 on your site.
-Think the YouTube homepage, which directs users to the World Health Organization website, videos from the Centers for Disease Control and Prevention or other local health authorities, depending on the user’s geographic location.
+Think the YouTube homepage, which directs users to the World Health Organisation website, videos from the Centres for Disease Control and Prevention or other local health authorities, depending on the user’s geographic location.